It is amazing to me how fads come and go.

 Everything in moderation.

 Today, the TV is often on.
-Our cell phones are not far from us.
-And breakfast is usually an individual affair.
+Our cell phones are never out of arms reach.
+Breakfast is typically an individual affair.
 Most evenings though, we share dinner at the table.
 Last night, eggs made an appearance in the form of frittatas.

 A frittata, aside from being really fun to say, is basically a crustless quiche.
 Technically, the cooking process for a frittata starts on the stove top and finishes in the oven or under a broiler.
 I take a much more simple approach and just bake it.
 I will occasionally finish it off with a minute or two under the broiler just to give it that perfect texture on top.